• Skip to primary navigation

 Remove the sucuk and salami from the pan and transfer them onto a plate.

-grilled sucuk is placed on a plate
+grilled sucuk and salami are placed on a plate

 Flip the cheese slices with a metal spatula and then grill them for a few more minutes.